 Apple iPhone XR vs Apple iPhone X full review

-Apple's new iPhone XR comes in a range of vibrant colours, boasts most of the same specs as its upper-tier stablemates the iPhone XS and XS Max, plus has a lower (although still high) price tag.
-In this article we see how it compares to the one that set the new trend in smartphone design, the iPhone X.
+In this article we see how it compares to the iPhone that set the new trend in smartphone design, the iPhone X.

 Price & Availability

-The iPhone XR will be available on contract from all major providers, and you can check out the current offers by reading our Best iPhone XR deals roundup.
+The iPhone XR should be available on contract from all major providers, and you can check out the current offers by reading our Best iPhone XR deals roundup.

 When it was released in September 2017, the iPhone X cost £999/$999 for the 64GB model and went up to £1,149/$1,149 if you wanted 256GB of storage.